Navina-Murugadas/Superstores_Tableau/README.md

 ✔️ 40 Calculated Fields for advanced metric calculations.
 ✔️ LOD (Level of Detail) Expressions for granular data insights.
 ✔️ Filters & Parameters for interactive user control.
-✔️ Bins & Histograms for distribution analysis.
+✔️ Bins for distribution analysis.

 The dashboards assist in sales performance tracking, profitability analysis, customer segmentation, and order management.